Gaarv/kadenze-dl/README.md

 kadenze-dl
 ===

-Small application to download Kadenze (https://www.kadenze.com) videos for courses you enrolled in.
+Application to download Kadenze (https://www.kadenze.com) videos for courses you enrolled in.

 Download videos for offline usage / archive based on your profile information given in the configuration file to download videos courses.

+## Docker

+Image size is 1.86GB.

+    docker pull ghcr.io/gaarv/kadenze-dl:latest

+Pass options to command line:

+    docker run --rm \
+        -v /absolute/local/path/to/download:/app/download \
+        ghcr.io/gaarv/kadenze-dl kadenze-dl \
+        --login "myemail@gmail.com" \
+        --password "mypassword" \
+        --download-path /app/download

+Here, `/absolute/local/path/to/download` is where you want to do download videos on your system.
+Other paths defined in the command line as `/app/download` do not need changes as they refer to the Docker internal path.

+You may also use a [Configuration file](#configuration-file):

+    docker run --rm \
+        -v /absolute/local/path/to/download:/app/download \
+        -v /absolute/local/path/to/configuration.yml:/app/configuration.yml \
+        ghcr.io/gaarv/kadenze-dl kadenze-dl \
+        --config-file /app/configuration.yml

+In this setup, the download path defined in the configuration file must match the Docker internal path `/app/download`

+List all available options with:

+    docker run --rm ghcr.io/gaarv/kadenze-dl kadenze-dl --help

-## Install
+## From source

 Preferably in a virtual environment, install package (Python >=3.8).
 Download or clone repository, then into root directory:

     pip3 install -U .

-## Usage

 Change directory to `kadenze_dl`: